 It isn’t always possible to be so consistent especially after a few cups of coffee!

 However, I like this type of sketch because it is another way to practise shading and values.
+Another example of pointillism is the portrait I painted of a soldier in the Canadian Women’s Army Corps.
+Every now and then, it is relaxing to paint this way.

 Frank Sinatra’s lyrics seemed appropriate for the period that this woman illustrates with her hair done in victory rolls which were fashionable in the 1940s.